FFTYYY/mouseless/README.md

     useSpaceNavigatoronMoveRegister ,
 } from "@ftyyy/mouseless"

+import type {
-// they are both strings actually.
-You can just use `string`. import type {
+    SpaceName , // (they are both strings actually.
+You can just use `string`) NodeName ,
-    SpaceName ,
-    NodeName ,
 } from "@ftyyy/mouseless"